SalvatoreRa/tutorial/artificial intelligence/LLM_course.md

 * [colah's blog - Understanding LSTM Networks](https://colah.github.io/posts/2015-08-Understanding-LSTMs/):  This insightful blog post by Christopher Olah provides a thorough and accessible explanation of Long Short-Term Memory (LSTM) networks, a type of recurrent neural network (RNN) particularly effective for sequence data.
 The post breaks down the complex inner workings of LSTMs with detailed diagrams and intuitive explanations, covering key components like cell states, gates, and the flow of information.

 **In-depth resources**

+* [Goodefellow I. - Deep learning book cap X](https://www.deeplearningbook.org/contents/rnn.html): This chapter explains recurrent neural networks (RNNs) and recursive networks for processing sequential data.
+It describes the structure and operation of RNNs, emphasizing parameter sharing and unfolding computational graphs.
+The content includes different RNN architectures, training methods, and applications in tasks like language modeling and sequence prediction.

 # LLM basic